Polish Mortgage Calculator 2026

 What is prowizja (bank commission)?

-Prowizja is a one-time bank origination fee, typically 0–2% of the loan amount.
+Prowizja is a one-time bank origination fee, typically 0-2% of the loan amount.
 Some banks offer 0% prowizja in exchange for a higher margin.
-Always calculate total cost (RRSO) rather than comparing fees in isolation.
+Always calculate the total cost (RRSO) instead of comparing fees on their own.

 How does a +2% rate increase affect my mortgage?